Many people worry that they would not able to foster - that is simply not true. If you have any questions then ask us.

 What do you need?

-You need to enjoy communicating and working with children, be willing to develop new skills and able to work with a child’s family, social work and other professional agencies.
+You need be willing to develop new skills and able to work with a child’s family, social work and other professional agencies as part of a child focused team.

-Most importantly you need to have enough time in your life and space in your home to care for a child or young person.
+Most importantly you need to have enough time in your life and space in your home to care for a child or teenager.

 As a carer you will need sensitivity, flexibility and an ability to understand the challenging behaviour children may display at times.
-It also helps to have a good sense of fun.
+It also helps to have a good sense of fun and motivation to help you and the children develop a strong and trusting relationship.

 Watch our Could I foster video?